-The one question everyone has is how much it 's going to cost.
+The one question everyone has is how much is it going to cost?
 A lot of times, that’s the first question asked when people call us.
 If it’s not the first thing they ask, it’s because they’re embarrassed to ask up front.
-I know, because that's what I do in a lot of situations.
+I know, because that's what I would do in a lot of situations.
 So I know that even if it’s not the first question, it is still the question you really want to know the answer to; after all, you need to know if you are going to be able to afford it.

 So I’m going to tell you the answer – at least the answer we give.
 It’s $5,000.00.
 Sometimes the response is a long silence, which is often followed by “thank you” and they hang up.
 A lot of people expect it to be far less.
 Maybe it’s because they’ve called around, or more likely it’s because they don’t really understand what is involved, and how lawyers set fees.

 Most lawyers are going to be shocked I told you this.
 For some reason, they think fees are supposed to be some big secret you can only get the answer to if you come in and talk to them.
 They don't want other lawyers to know what they charge.
 I don't understand that.
 When potential clients come in to talk to us, they often tell us they've been to a certain lawyer, and they were going to charge X. Maybe it's so they can adjust the fee if they need to.
-I can tell you that's not somethng we do.
-If you want to hire us you should be willing to pay what ew ask.
+I can tell you that's not something we do.
+If you want to hire us, you should be willing to pay what we ask.

 Instead of simply telling you what our fee is, I’m going to explain how we come up with that amount.

 First, of all, there aren’t any rules or formulas lawyers use.
 However, most lawyers base fees on certain things, such as: